passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

   }
 ```

-Next we cna write a light wrapper around `getEthereumScore()` called `checkEthereumActivity`.
+Next we can write a light wrapper around `getEthereumScore()` called `checkEthereumActivity`.
 This wrapper will call `getEthereumScore()` and once it receives a response it will check whether the returned value exceeds the threshold and update the `isEthereumActivityChecked` variable to `true`.

 ```typescript
   async function checkEthereumActivity() {